francisashley/shard-docs/README.md

 }
 ```

-**Links** are created by providing a url string.
+**Links** are created by providing a url.
 Relative urls will use the internal router, absolute urls will open in a new tab.

 ```typescript
 type link = {